-African art > Coins in bronze, black iron and other materials > Kirdi currency
+African art > Coins in bronze, black iron and other materials > Sword Sengele

-In Africa, before the colonial period, payments were never made in coins.
-Transactions were made using cowries, pearls, cattle, kola nuts, but also metals, especially iron.
-These primitive currencies were at the time part of the dowry for most Bantu tribes, were used during commercial and social exchanges, for dowries in particular, but could also come ...
+In Africa, before the colonial period, transactions were made using cowries, pearls, cattle, kola nuts, but also metals, especially iron.
+These primitive currencies were used during commercial and social exchanges, for dowries in particular, but could also come ...